daniel-chambers/hasura-postgres-kerberos/README.md

 If it connects and creates successfully, we have been successful in authenticating using our Kerberos user principal!

-If you want to see that a ticket for our Postgres DB's service principal has been acquired, you can view (now changed) ticket cache file by using the debian container to run `klist` against the file in the shared volume:
+If you want to see that a ticket for our Postgres DB's service principal has been acquired, you can view the (now changed) ticket cache file by using the debian container to run `klist` against the file in the shared volume:

 ```